tsdat/tsdat/docs/source/configuring_tsdat.rst

 .. figure:: figures/configuration.png
    :alt: Tsdat pipelines provide multiple levels of configuration.

-As shown in the figure, users can customize Tsdat in two ways:
+As shown in the figure, users can customize Tsdat in three ways:

 #. **Configuration files** - shown as input to the pipeline on the left
-#. **Code hooks** - indicated in the pipeline diagram with code (<>) bubbles.
+#. **Code hooks** - indicated **inside** the pipeline with code (<>) bubbles.
 Code hooks are provided by
-   extending a specific base class as explained below.
-Code hooks with a GREEN outline are methods contained within the custom IngestPipeline class that runs the pipeline.
-Code hooks with a PURPLE outline are classes created outside the pipeline, but are declared in the storage config file.
-Code hooks with a RED outline are classes created outside the pipeline, but are declared in the pipeline config file.
+   extending the IngestPipeline base class to create custom pipeline behavior.
+#. **Helper classes** - indicated **outside** the pipeline with code (<>) bubbles.
+Helper classes
+   are described in more detail below and provide reusable, cross-pipeline functionality such as custom file readers or quality control checks.
+The specific helper classes that are used for a given pipeline are declared in the storage or pipeline config files.

 More information on config file syntax and code hook base classes are provided below.